Questions and Answers about our worship and the Episcopal Church

 What is the relationship of the Episcopal Church to the Church of England and the Anglican Communion?

-The Episcopal Church is “in communion” with the Church of England, meaning that while the English and American Churches govern their own affairs, we share Eucharistic fellowship with one another and recognize one another as a part of Christ’s one, holy, catholic, and apostolic Church.
-So it is with the Anglican Communion of churches: the Anglican Communion is forty-four regional and national churches in more than 160 countries, comprising more than 80 million members worldwide.
+The Episcopal Church is “in communion” with the Church of England, meaning that while the English and American churches govern their own affairs, we share Eucharistic fellowship with one another and recognize one another as a part of Christ’s one, holy, catholic, and apostolic Church.
+We are also in communion with the Anglican Communion of churches: forty-four regional and national churches in more than 160 countries, comprising more than 80 million members worldwide.

 Do Episcopalians believe the Bible?